Conestee Mill: History

 In the twentieth century the City of Greenville and twelve mills and mill villages upstream from Conestee discharged their sewage and industrial wastes into the Reedy River and therefore into Conestee Lake.
 The pollutants produced foul odors and so depleted the oxygen content of the lake that it became unfit for any use other than generating power.

 In 1925, Conestee Mills sued the City of Greenville for damages, and although the mill eventually failed because of the protracted litigation and the Great Depression, a South Carolina Supreme Court decision of 1931 "was an early landmark in the fight to clean South Carolina's rivers."
 The mill closed in 1939, reopened under new ownership in 1946, then closed for a final time in 1971.
 The buildings were thereafter used as a distribution center and for storage.
+In 2017 the buildings were being used as a rug warehouse.